Rivière aux Pins (Montmorency River tributary): Toponymy

 The designation "Rivière aux Pins" evokes the fact that in XIXth pines were present on the territory around this river; this species was rather rare elsewhere in the area belonging to Séminaire de Québec.

 Five species of such conifers, among 28 species, grow in Quebec.
-As part of the genus Pinus and of the famil Pinaceae, the pines consist of the following main species: Scots pine, hard pine (Pinus rigida), jack pine (Pinus banksiana or divaricata), red pine (Pinus resinosa) and white pine (Pinus strobus).
+As part of the genus Pinus and of the family Pinaceae, the pines consist of the following main species: Scots pine, hard pine (Pinus rigida), jack pine (Pinus banksiana or divaricata), red pine (Pinus resinosa) and white pine (Pinus strobus).

 Depending on the species, pine is used in particular for the construction of buildings, rail tracks, poles, stilts, exterior and interior woodwork, the manufacture of pulp, the manufacture of musical instruments.
 Pine is also used as firewood.
 Under the French Regime, pine wood was used for the construction of Royal Navy vessels, notably the masts.
 In the mid-XIXth and XXth, an army of loggers took care of the felling of the pines, and the transport of wood on forest roads and the transport by floating to sawmills or to paper mills.
 The exploitation of pine contributed to the colonization of Mauricie, the Gatineau Valley, Lac-Saint-Jean and Abitibi-Témiscamingue, in particular.

-The toponym "Rivière des Pins" was formalized on February 4, 1982 at the Place Names Bank of the Commission de toponymie du Québec.
+The toponym "Rivière des Pins" was formalized on February 4, 1982, at the Place Names Bank of the Commission de toponymie du Québec.